1. Nationally Recognized Fashion Designers

 2. Budding Local Designers and Brands

 Hundreds of designers are living and working in and around Detroit creating beautiful products including men’s, women’s and children’s wear, jewelry and accessories, handbags, even undergarments.
-Detroit staples in the local fashion industry include Detroit Denim, Cyberoptix Tie Lab, Lawrence Hunt, Rebel Nell, Mr. Song Millinery, Maggie’s Organics, Brightly Twisted and Jolie Altman, just to name a few.
+Detroit staples in the local fashion industry include Detroit Denim, Detroit in the New Black, Cyberoptix Tie Lab, Lawrence Hunt, Rebel Nell, Mr. Song Millinery, Maggie’s Organics, Brightly Twisted and Jolie Altman, just to name a few.
 Newer brands such as Z Ballerini, 1701 Bespoke, Goldeluxe Jewelry, Lawrence Hunt and Douglas and Co.
 Detroit are hitting it out of the park as well.

 3. Detroit’s First Fashion Incubator